j9t/little-books/manuscript/html-css-coding-guidelines.md

 That is, make sure documents and templates contain only HTML, and HTML that is solely serving structural purposes.
 Move everything presentational into style sheets, and everything behavioral into scripts.
 Link as few style sheets and scripts as possible from documents and templates.

 Separating structure from presentation from behavior is important for maintenance reasons.
-It is always more expensive to change HTML documents and templates than it is to update style sheets and scripts.
+It’s always more expensive to change HTML documents and templates than it is to update style sheets and scripts.

 #### Do Not Use Entity References